Generic Name: telaprevir (tel-A-pre-vir)

 Anal or rectal problems (eg, burning, discomfort, itching, hemorrhoids); change in taste; diarrhea; nausea; tiredness; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); dizziness; fever, chills, or sore throat; joint pain (especially in the big toe); red, swollen, blistered, or peeling skin; shortness of breath; unusual bruising or bleeding; unusual tiredness or weakness.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); change in the amount of urine produced; dizziness; fever, chills, or sore throat; joint pain (especially in the big toe); red, swollen, blistered, or peeling skin; shortness of breath; unusual bruising or bleeding; unusual tiredness or weakness.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.